The Bankrate promise

 - Security features such as deadbolts or alarm system

 Most insurance companies have easy-to-follow online quote tools.
-If you have any questions and would like some guidance in the process, you could call to get a quote from a licensed agent.
+If you have any questions or would like some guidance in the process, you could call to get a quote from a licensed agent.

 Once you round up your quotes and decide which homeowners insurance is best for you, it may be time to buy your home insurance.
-You will want to review the key coverage details of your policy so that you feel you are properly insured.
-These details are:
+You will likely want to review the key coverage details of your policy so that you feel you are properly insured.
+A standard homeowners policy should include:

 - Coverage A, Dwelling: This coverage is the calculated cost to rebuild your home.
 The cost is different from your home’s market value.

-- Coverage B, Other Structures: This coverage is usually 10% of your dwelling amount and covers damage to your detached garage, fences and sheds.
+- Coverage B, Other Structures: This coverage is usually 10 percent of your dwelling amount and covers damage to your detached garage, fences, sheds and other structures.

-- Coverage C, Personal Property: It is usually 50% or 75% of your dwelling coverage limit and covers contents within your home and contents away from your home, like in a storage unit.
+- Coverage C, Personal Property: This is usually 50 percent or 75 percent of your dwelling coverage limit and covers contents within your home and contents away from your home, like in a storage unit.

-- Coverage D, Loss of Use: This coverage applies if your home is uninhabitable due to a covered claim and you must live elsewhere.
+- Coverage D, Loss of Use: This coverage applies to additional costs incurred if your home is uninhabitable due to a covered claim and you must live elsewhere.

 - Coverage E, Liability: This covers costs related to legal fees and lawsuits you may incur if someone is injured on your property or if you cause damage to someone else’s property.
 Different coverage options apply, but usually limits are $100,000, $300,000, or $500,000.
 Some property insurers may offer higher coverage limits.

-- Coverage F, Medical Payments: This can be set at $1,000 or $5,000 (or more) and covers if a guest injures themself, but you are not legally liable.
+- Coverage F, Medical Payments: This can be set at $1,000, $5,000 or more and covers costs if a guest injures themself in a covered incident, but you are not legally liable.

-Other policy options worth reviewing are your deductible amount, any endorsements you would like added and payment options.
-If you have a mortgage, you will need to provide your mortgage company to your home insurer to pay your coverage through your escrow account.
+Other policy options that may be worth reviewing are your deductible amount, any endorsements you would like added and payment options.
+If you have a mortgage, you will likely need to share the details of your mortgage company with your home insurer so that your coverage can be paid through your escrow account.

 Frequently asked questions

-There are ways to save on homeowners insurance.
-Start by comparing quotes from several insurers to find the best price with the coverage you want.
-Look for savings, such as home security systems and multi-policy and autopay discounts.
-Consider raising your deductible if your budget allows — you will have to pay more in the event of a claim, but your annual premiums will be lower.
+There are several ways to save on homeowners insurance.
+You can start by comparing quotes from several insurers to find the best price with the coverage you want.
+It may help to look for savings, such as home security systems and multi-policy and autopay discounts.
+Some homeowners may consider raising their deductible if their budget allows — you will have to pay more in the event of a claim, but your annual premiums will be lower.
 Additionally, look at how your payouts are handled.
-An actual cash value policy costs the least, while guaranteed replacement cost is the most expensive.
+An actual cash value policy typically costs the least, while guaranteed replacement cost is typically the most expensive.

-If part (or all) of your home or property is damaged or lost, there are three ways your homeowners insurance will pay to rebuild or replace your property’s damages:
+If part (or all) of your home or property is damaged or lost in a covered peril, there are three ways your homeowners insurance may pay to rebuild or replace your property’s damages:

 - Replacement cost value will pay you to replace your property with new versions of what you lost up to the coverage limit of the policy, minus your deductible.

-Homeowners insurance is likely mandatory if you have financed your home and you are paying a mortgage.
-Your bank or mortgage lender will require you to have home insurance.
+State and federal laws do not require homeowners to purchase home insurance.
+However, if you finance a house, the lender will likely require you to carry homeowners insurance.
 If your home is paid off, you do not have to have home insurance.
-However, it is advisable to insure your home even if it is not mandatory — the cost of a homeowners policy is much lower than paying for the damage out of pocket should a covered peril occur, especially in a total loss situation.
+However, most insurance professionals recommend insuring your home even if it is not mandatory — the cost of a homeowners policy is typically much lower than paying for the damage out of pocket should a covered peril occur, especially in a total loss situation.